-Third-country nationals must apply for protection in the first EU country they enter.
+Currently third-country nationals must apply for protection in the first EU country they enter.
 Filing a claim means that they become asylum applicants (or asylum seekers).
 They receive refugee status or a different form of international protection only once a positive decision has been made by national authorities.

 Asylum decisions in the EU